-The cave has subsequently attracted a large number of eminent explorers and scientists including Alexander Henry Haliday the famous botanist who explored the cave in 1857.
+The first survey of Mitchelstown Cave was carried out by Dr James Apjohn Professor of Geology at Trinity College Dublin in 1834.
+The cave has subsequently attracted a large number of eminent explorers and scientists including A.H.
+Haliday the famous botanist who explored the cave in 1857.
 Haliday gained fame in 1837 when he received insects collected by Charles Darwin on HMS Beagle which explored the coasts of South America.
 The Darwin Insects are now in The National Museum of Ireland.